MelnikVitali/react-signalr/README.md

 We are not using the SayHello API but you can see that your app is up and running the signal hub is available on [https://localhost:5001/hub](https://localhost:5001/hub) you get `Connection ID required` if you try to access it trough browser.

+Two Hubs -->
+First: Open [https://localhost:5001/swagger/index.html](https://localhost:5001/swagger/index.html) to view it in the browser.

+Second: Open [https://localhost:5002/swagger/index.html](https://localhost:5002/swagger/index.html) to view it in the browser.

 ### Fire up the FrontEnd

 Navigate to the frontend folder and run `npm ci` to get the dependencies, followed by `npm start`